 Our Values are Youth First, Cultural Competence, Partnerships, Relationships, Professionalism, and Ownership.

-At Raise a Child of the Carolinas, we believe that children are the very essence of the future.
+At Raise a Child of the Carolinas (The RACC, Raise a Child, Inc), we believe that children are the very essence of the future.
 Who they are tomorrow is essentially the outcome of how they are raised and nurtured today.
 As a leading Youth Organization in the Carolina region, we go above and beyond to provide our youth an empowering environment where they can fully embrace their identity and gain all the skills they need to be leaders tomorrow.

 Our goals are to prepare our youth to become responsible, actively engaged global citizens and leaders.
 We are committed to shaping the way they live their lives and teach them the fundamentals of social responsibility by providing the tools, resources, and support needed to reach their full potential.